danielfalbo/danielfalbo/README.md

 #### 💬 Ask me about anything

-Even though I prefer to talk about
+Even though I'd prefer to talk about

 - state-of-the-art technology
 - poetry
 - cutting edge science
 - life
-- reasons to wake up in the morning

-#### 📫 How to reach me:
+#### 📫 How to reach me?

-[Twitter](http://twitter.com/danielfalbo_) if you'd like to talk, [danielfalbo@engineer.com](mailto:danielfalbo@engineer.com) if you want to propose projects or other formal things
+[Twitter](http://twitter.com/danielfalbo_) if you'd like to talk, [danielfalbo@engineer.com](mailto:danielfalbo@engineer.com) if you want to propose projects or other more formal stuff

 <!--
 ### 🔭 I'm currently working on ...